nikushi/naginata/README.md

 # Nagip

+**Nagip is now under development to release first version, so DO NOT USE in production**

 Nagip is multi nagios server control tool.
 It executes nagis external commands or read status file on remote nagios servers from single workstation host over ssh connection.

 Nagip includes `nagip` command executable. `nagip` command can be used to: